 Back in September 2020, Samsung launched its flagship device Galaxy Note 20 Ultra.
-The phone is very high-end and is a true flagship phone with all the bells and whistles of a flagship phone. however, users biggest complain of the Note 20 Ultra was that they weren’t able to use their phone in 120hz with QHD resolution.
+The phone is very high-end and is a true flagship phone with all the bells and whistles of a flagship phone. however, users’ biggest complaint about the Note 20 Ultra was that they weren’t able to use their phone in 120hz with QHD resolution.
 Samsung has capped its software to run 120hz only on FHD mode and if users want QHD then they have to shift to 60hz.
 But, after a few months, now we have got a solution through which we can get 120hz with QHD on Note 20 Ultra.
 It will work with the adaptive refresh rate while using QHD resolution.

 Do note you have to do some tweaks to get 120hz with QHD on Note 20 Ultra.
 First, let me clear you that if your phone is running on FHD+ then the resolution of the phone is 2400×1080.
 And if you change it to WQHD+ then the resolution is 3k which means 3200×1440.
 Since Samsung officially doesn’t support WQHD+ with 120hz.
-The tweak will work with slightly fewer pixels then what WQHD+ has That means you will be able to run your Note 20 Ultra on 120hz with 3087 x 1439 resolution.
-Which isn’t bad either and the difference is almost 0 between 3200×1440 and 3087x 1439.
-For reference and confirmation check the below screenshot to show it works even on Exynos S20 series.
+The tweak will work with slightly fewer pixels than what WQHD+ has That means you will be able to run your Note 20 Ultra on 120hz with 3087 x 1439 resolution.
+Which isn’t bad either and the difference is almost 0 between 3200×1440 and 3087×1439.
+For reference and confirmation check the below screenshot to show it works even on the Exynos S20 series.

 How To get 120hz With QHD on Note 20 Ultra

 - Make sure you have ADB installed on your PC, if not then get it from here.

 - Now enable USB debugging from the developer’s option on your Galaxy Note 20 Ultra.

 - Also, make sure that your phone is currently running on FHD+ with 120hz.